-- Suppose r_1 is the annual rate with continuous compounding. - Suppose r_2 is the equivalent rate compounded m times per annum. - How are they related?
+- Let r_1 be the annual rate with continuous compounding. - Let r_2 be the equivalent rate compounded m times per annum. - How are they related?

 Conversion between Compounding Methods (continued)

 - Principle: Both interest rates must produce the same amount of money after one year. - That is,